Homeschool Planning (When You’re Not That Into Schedules)

 One blogger in particular seemed to have it completely together with Homeschool Scheduling 101.
 Even though she she’s put a lot of thought and effort into planning, it doesn’t seem as rigid as I thought having such a plan might make the school year.
 If you want a very thorough, step-by-step, this is the place to visit.

-Having to keep a bunch of records isn’t my thing, but if you want forms for day, week, and quarter scheduling, goals, academic plans, etc. visit this blog.
+Having to keep a bunch of records isn’t my thing, but if you want forms for day, week, and quarter scheduling, goals, academic plans, etc. visit this website.
 I love a good form or chart and I knew there’d be some form or chart in my future.
 Again, lots of ideas.
 (And this may come in handy when High School rolls around but right now makes my head spin.)

 Another blogger had a simple weekly assignment planner.
 Weekly!
 Now I can do that!
 This one was for directing an 8th grader’s independent study, but I could take this and make it my own.

-Step Two: Take What You Need
+Step Two: Take What You Need, Leave the Rest

 After researching, I realized what level of organization we (I) could handle and where we (I) needed some structure.
 I was having a hard time juggling time between two kids’ work – our school day is very “teacher intensive” because of the curricula we’re using.
 The kids were having a hard time understanding everything we needed to get accomplished in a day.
 And there was no real schedule involved.